intrinio/intrinio-realtime-python-sdk/README.md

 ## Features

 * Receive streaming, real-time price quotes (last trade, bid, ask)
-* Subscribe to updates from individual securities
+* Subscribe to updates from individual securities or cryptos
-* Subscribe to updates for all securities (contact us for special access)
+* Subscribe to updates for all securities or cryptos (contact us for special access)

 ## Installation
 ```